saadnabs/compute-appengine-demo-suite-python/README.md

    More information about client secrets can be found in the [API client library documentation][3].

+   For creating new credentials, go to the API Manager -> Credentials, and create new OAuth credentials and use the client ID and secret provided.

 3. (optional) Update any of the defaults in the settings.json to match your preferences.